 The Camels of Khanbalik

-Extract from the anthology ‘Beijing Portrait of a City’
+Article for Bookworm Beijing Anthology ‘Beijing Portrait of a City’

 He woke on the last morning of his journey, red dawn light creeping through the cracks in the curtain.
 Listlessly, he opened them, and saw that the landscape had changed.
 The endless paddy fields were gone, replaced by the maize of the north.
 Yellowing leaves covered ears of corn that glistened ruddy ochre in the early sunshine.
 Lines of tall poplar trees marked a road, their shadows striping the sandy path.
 Suddenly he saw a cart being pulled by a Bactrian camel.
 Two little boys, in ragged clothes but with shining eyes and wide, happy grins, were jumping up and down, waving at the train.
 An old farmer, leading the camel, had a hand to his brow and was smiling.